-3.1 WTC defines lone workers as:
+- 3.1 Wilton Town Council defines lone workers as: - a.
 'Staff whose working activities involve situations where they are without any kind of close or direct supervision.
-Employees whose activities involve a large percentage of their working time operating in situations without the benefit of interaction with other workers.
+Employees whose activities involve a large percentage of their working time operating in situations without the benefit of interaction with other workers. - b.
 Lone work is not the chance occurrence of finding oneself on one's own, for example, when somebody arrives first in the office or leaves last, or where an individual has to go unaccompanied to another part of the workplace.
 Lone work is specifically intended to be unaccompanied work, or work without immediate access to another person for assistance.